explainers-by-googlers/cross-origin-storage/README.md

 #### Storing files

 1. Hash the contents of the file using SHA-256 (or an equivalent secure algorithm, see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
-The hash algorithm used is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
+The hash algorithm used is communicated as a string naming a hash algorithm recognized by the [Web Crypto API](https://w3c.github.io/webcrypto/).
 1. Request a `FileSystemFileHandle` object for the file, specifying the file's hash.
 1. Write the file's data to the `FileSystemFileHandle` object and store it in Cross-Origin Storage.
-When `writableStream.write(data)` is called, the user agent must verify that the hash of `data` matches the declared hash, using the algorithm specified in `hash.algorithm`.
-If the hashes do not match, the user agent must throw a `DataError` `DOMException` and must not store the data in COS.
+Data can be written with one or more `write()` calls, or streamed in with `sourceStream.pipeTo(writableStream)` — which, by default, closes `writableStream` automatically once `sourceStream` is exhausted, unless called with `preventClose: true`.
+Whenever the stream closes, whether via an explicit `writableStream.close()` call or implicitly through `pipeTo()`, the user agent must verify that the hash of the complete written bytes matches the declared hash, using the algorithm specified in `hash.algorithm`.
+If the hashes do not match, the user agent must reject the closing operation's promise with a `DataError` `DOMException` and must not store the data in COS.

 > [!NOTE]
-> If `hash.value` is not a valid lowercase hexadecimal string of length 64, or `hash.algorithm` is not a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier), the user agent must throw a `TypeError`.
+> If `hash.value` is not a valid lowercase hexadecimal string of length 64, or `hash.algorithm` is not a hash algorithm name recognized by the [Web Crypto API](https://w3c.github.io/webcrypto/), the user agent must throw a `TypeError`.

 > [!NOTE]
 > If the [Permissions Policy](https://www.w3.org/TR/permissions-policy/) for the current context does not allow Cross-Origin Storage, the user agent must throw a `NotAllowedError` `DOMException` before attempting any write.